 The Red Line Light Rail is an east-west rail line that was under development in Baltimore between 2001 and 2015.
 It was scheduled to be completed in 2022.

-The project was planned to be 14 miles long, running from the Centers for Medicare and Medicaid in the west to Bayview Medical Center in the east.
+The project is planned to be 14 miles long, running from the Centers for Medicare and Medicaid in the west to Bayview Medical Center in the east.
 It was projected to create 10,000 jobs and bring $3-6.5 billion in transit-oriented-development to the region.

 Most area transit experts agree that the process for designing and developing the Red Line was remarkably transparent.
 The project brought together stakeholders from a diverse set of communities across the city and empowered them to shape the project in a way that worked for them.
 The design process allowed all residents along the Red Line corridor to stay in their homes.
 It also addressed all of their concerns around public safety and noise.